 Put simply, the curriculum has transformed her classroom.
 “All the thought is there,” she said.
 “The wording is chosen carefully, and there are teacher tips and annotations to help me get the most out of every lesson.”

 “Before the curriculum was in place, I had to decide what I would teach.
 But First Author is logical and organized.
 And the biggest win is parents appreciate that I can actually show them progress.”

 “These programs don’t just build confidence for students.
 I feel like a teacher!”

 So many excellent educators—particularly in special education classrooms—constantly battle intense feelings of self-doubt.
 They wonder if they chose the wrong profession, or if they’re no good at teaching kids.

 The truth is, they’re often like a master carpenter without a hammer.
 The right tools make all the difference, and once they’re in-hand for the first time, it’s an affirming and career-changing moment.

 Curious what First Author’s writing curriculum might do for your special education classroom?
 Do what Jenay did and give it a try.
-Click here to start your free trial, which includes curriculum samples, two scripted mini-lessons, and more.
+Access our companion site, MyLearningLiftoff.com which offers free curriculum samples.

 For more information on First Author, and to request a quote click here.